 Instructions

-- If using fresh fruit: Prepare the fruit by removing pits or peels as needed.
-Cut into small pieces and place in freezer bags.
-Freeze for at least 2 hours or until solid.
+- If using fresh fruit, peel, pit, and chop into small pieces.
+Place in freezer bags and freeze for at least 2 hours until solid.

-- If using frozen fruit: Simply measure out the required amount and proceed to the blending step.
+- If using frozen fruit, measure the amount needed and move directly to the next step.

-- Scoop the ice cream into bowls or airtight containers and freeze for at least 1 hour to firm up before serving.
+- Freeze for at least 1 hour to firm up before serving.

 Notes